cedlemo/OCaml-GObject-Introspection/README.md

 configurable loader that will be able to construct automatically most of the Ctypes bindings of any C GObject libraries (not all but at least a big part).

-Given that GObjectIntrospection relies on GLib2, the GLib2 bindings will be build here.

 ## Wiki :

 https://github.com/cedlemo/OCaml-GObject-Introspection/wiki#introduction